specs-feup/specs-java-libs/MANUAL_BUILD.md

  * Several projects make use of JavaCC to generate parsers
  * ANTLR might be used in some external projects that make use of this documentation

-To understand with tools are needed to build a specific project, check the .project file for it.
+To understand which tools are needed to build a specific project, check the .project file for it.
 It will contain a list under `<natures>`, which determine the tools that will be used.

 ## Dependencies